-Reebok began in the 1890s, so they’ve been creating some of the best classic running shoes for over a century.
+Reebok began in the 1890s, so they’ve been creating some of the best classic running shoes for as long as anyone.
 These ones feature an EVA midsole for better arch support, while looking pretty sporty and stylish at the same time.

 The low-cut design allows for flexibility of the ankle, which means no restriction whether walking or running.

 These Reeboks are seriously sporty-looking, so not only will you get a good dose of nostalgia with them on your feet, but you’ll look like you mean business on the road.

 The rubber outsole is grippy enough for road or track use, but most likely won’t be suitable for trail running.

 Nylon uppers provide some breathability, while the traditional lace-up system allows you to get a tight but not restrictive fit for your own foot.

 - Men’s and women’s variations

 - Nylon upper with suede overlays

 If you liked the Reebok Classic above but prefer leather, this is the shoe for you.
 Instead of a nylon upper, these shoes feature a leather upper.